Bellspringsteen/community_board_dashboard/README.md

 TODO

-* add ability to edit members phone numbers/names
-* add the idea of accounts for different CBs (how are you going to do authentication?) simple password.
-Url?
-Have them send in twilio account information
-* prepend all logs with teh cb account.
-* for each account, all adding twilio account for each cb
+* Folder in s3 for each cb
-* better authentication of incoming twilio text?
+* export votes is broken for this
+* change twilio so it passes back to endpoint the cb
+* add password to each lambda env variable
-* put behind a url labsbell.com/cbvoting/
+* put behind a url labsbell.com/cbvoting/  -> A alias in route53

 # Run it all local